johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 # Why Nodes?

-Nodes are more verbose than a textual regex, but can be easier to read for complex expressions.
+Nodes are more verbose than a textual regex, but enable you to understand even the most complex expressions.
 Also, the design of the editor will naturally prevent you from accidentally producing an incorrect regular expression.

+This really sets regex nodes apart from other regex tools, where the user must first come up with a regular expression that will be checked afterwards.

 # Basic Editor Functionality

-As I have not yet done any user experience research on the interface design, I will explain the basic functionality here.
+As I have not yet done any user experience research on the interface design, I will explain the basic functionality here:

 1. __Select a node__ by clicking with your left mouse button.
    Selecting a node will display its regular expression at the bottom.